butterygg/lp_analysis/dex_volume_mktshare/polymarket/2025-09-18-to-2025-10-01/il_report.md

-# LP IL-Only Report — `chain_tvl_mktshare` / `base`
+# LP IL-Only Report — `dex_volume_mktshare` / `polymarket`

 _Windows strictly earlier than **2025-09-18**.
 All figures exclude trading fees._

 ## Data Source
-**Metric which market is forecasting:** Base TVL market share as of Oct 1, 2025
+**Metric which market is forecasting:** Polymarket 7-day average volume dominance vs Kalshi as of Oct 1, 2025

 <details><summary>Oracle Question used to resolve metric value</summary>

-Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/base.
-Use the global DefiLlama TVL endpoint at https://api.llama.fi/v2/historicalChainTvl to obtain the total TVL across all chains.
-For each series, return the value from the record with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).
-Compute the base TVL share as (chain TVL / total TVL) * 100.
-Multiply that percentage by 100, then report as an integer, rounded up.
+Use the DefiLlama DEX summary endpoint at https://api.llama.fi/summary/dexs/polymarket?excludeTotalDataChart=false&excludeTotalDataChartBreakdown=true.
+Extract the totalDataChart daily volume series and compute the arithmetic mean of the daily volume values for timestamps t with 2025-10-01 00:00:00 UTC - 7 days ≤ t < 2025-10-01 00:00:00 UTC (UTC).
+For the denominator, query the same endpoint for each DEX slug in Polymarket (slug polymarket); Kalshi (slug kalshi) and compute their seven-day trailing average daily volume over the same interval.
+Sum those trailing averages to form the denominator.
+Compute the volume market share for the DEX identified by dex_slug as (target trailing average / denominator trailing average sum) * 100 and report that percentage as a floating-point value.

 </details>